apigee/api-platform-samples/sample-proxies/oauth-advanced/login-app/README.md

 # About

 This Apigee API proxy is a complete login and conset application for OAuth 2.0 authorization code flows.
-It is built using Node.js, leveraging `express`, `express-sessions`, and `apigee-access` modules.
+It is built using Node.js, leveraging `express`, `express-session`, and `apigee-access` modules.

 When deployed locally, sessions are stored using local MemoryStore.
 When deployed to Apigee Edge, sessions are stored in Apigee's distributed caching system.
-A custom session store implementation (ApigeeStore) was built to bridge `express-sessions` and Apigee's distributed caching.
+A custom session store implementation (ApigeeStore) was built to bridge `express-session` and Apigee's distributed caching.

 # How-To